 Competitive differentiation depends on a reliable pipeline of ideas.
 Build that pipeline at a research facility offering access to cutting-edge tools, world-class talent and a longstanding culture of discovery.

 The University of Tennessee and Oak Ridge National Laboratory are working together to deliver an unprecedented pool of research and development resources for organizations that rely on innovation.

-Cherokee Farm Innovation Campus is the only R&D campus in the United States where the capabilities of a major research university and a major national laboratory for tenant innovation.
+Cherokee Farm Innovation Campus is the only R&D campus in the Southeast with the capabilities of a major research university and a major national laboratory for tenant innovation.